Improving VAEs' Robustness to Adversarial Attack: Hierarchical --Penalised VAEs

-where $\v{z}^0=\v{x}$ and $l$ indexes over the latent variables in the hierarchical chain.
-We see that, when $L=1$, the Seatbelt-VAE reduces to a $\beta$-TCVAE, and for $L>1, \beta=1$ it produces a DLGM with our augmented likelihood function.
+We see that, when $L=1$, a Seatbelt-VAE reduces to a $\beta$-TCVAE.
+We use the $\beta=1$ case as a baseline in our experiments as it corresponds to a Vanilla VAE for $L=1$ and for $L>1, \beta=1$ it produces a hierarchical model with a likelihood function conditioned on all latents.

-As with the $\beta$-TCVAE, training $\ELBO^{\mathrm{Seatbelt}}_{\theta, \phi; \beta, D}$ using stochastic gradient ascent with minibatches of the data is complicated by the presence of aggregate posteriors $q_{\phi}(\v{z})$ which depend on the entire dataset.
-To deal with this, we derive a minibatch estimator that is a generalisation to disentangled hierarchical VAEs of the Minibatch--Weighted--Sampling estimator proposed in \citet{Chen2018,Esmaeili2018} in the context of $\beta$-TCVAEs.
-As discussed in Section~\ref{sec:tcpenal}, this estimator is inherently biased for finite dataset sizes, such that large batch sizes are required to provide a good estimate of the TC.
-See Appendix D for further details.
+As with the $\beta$-TCVAE, training $\ELBO^{\mathrm{Seatbelt}}_{\theta, \phi; \beta, \mathcal{D}}$ using stochastic gradient ascent with minibatches of the data is complicated by the presence of aggregate posteriors $q_{\phi}(\v{z})$ which depend on the entire dataset.
+To deal with this, Appendix~\ref{sec:mws_deriv} we derive a minibatch estimator for TC-penalised hierarchical VAEs, building off that used for $\beta$-TCVAEs \citep{Chen2018}.
+We note that, as in \cite{Chen2018}, large batch sizes are generally required to provide accurate TC estimates.